 Paper prepared for the annual meeting of the American Agricultural Economics Association, Chicago, August 5-8, 2001.
-We thank Alvin D. Sokolow for providing data on development restrictions by county.

 Copyright 2001 by Nicolai V. Kuminoff and Daniel A. Sumner.
 All rights reserved.
 Readers may make verbatim copies of this document for non-commercial purposes by any means, provided that this copyright notice appears on all such copies.